QairexStudio/proxy/README.md

 get | get data from sslproxies.com
 check | proxy tested

+### Packages used

+* fake-useragent
+* beautifulsoup4
+* requests

-put the library in the directory where your file is located
+Don't forget to put the library in the directory where your file is located.

 #### include it in your project or program